microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraServicePrincipalCreatedObject.md

 The first command gets the ID of a service principal by using the Get-EntraServicePrincipal (./Get-EntraServicePrincipal.md) cmdlet.
 The command stores the ID in the $ServicePrincipalId variable.

-The second command get the objects created by the service principal identified by $ServicePrincipalId.
+The second command gets the objects created by the service principal identified by $ServicePrincipalId.

 ### Example 2: Retrieve the all objects created by a service principal